purduequaic/Qiskit-Fall-Fest-2025/README.md

 ## Project Competition
 ## Submission and Presentation
 - Create a public github repository and upload your solutions.
-- email github public link to Dr. Liu Liud@pfw.edu.
+- email github public link to Dr. Liu dqliu@pfw.edu.
 README.md should include team members
-- attend and give a presentation of 10 minuutes plus 2 minute Q & A per team at 2 pm, on Sunday, Nov 10
+-
 ## Judging Criteria
 - The wiiner announcements are final.
 - Originality and Uniqueness (25%)